dongjunnn/tp/docs/UserGuide.md

 * Sorts the contacts by the specified attribute
 * Defaults to ascending order (descending order for priority)
-* Alphanumerical attributes are sorted by their unicode values
+* Alphanumerical attributes are sorted by their Unicode values

 Examples:
 * `sort n/asc` sorts contacts by name in alphabetical order